Making healty choices in terms of diet and exercise may help prevent the development of cancer

 Steven J. Katz, M.D., M.P.H., co-director

-The Cancer Care Delivery Program was organized in 1996 to develop the social, behavioral and policy aspects of cancer prevention and control within the UMCCC.
+The Socio-Behavioral Program was organized in 1996 to develop the social, behavioral and policy aspects of cancer prevention and control within the UMCCC.
 In its eighteenth year, the Cancer Care Delivery Program has 34 members from 15 departments in five schools: Medicine, Nursing, Public Health, Social Work and Literature, Science and Arts, as well as the Institute for Social Research.

 The Cancer Care Delivery Program focuses on four thematic areas:(1) Health Communications,